Aayushyamaan-Shah/ESP32-Boiler-Plate/README.md

-# esp-idf-vscode-boilerplate
+# ESP-32-Boiler-Plate
-Boilerplate for developing ESP32 projects using ESP-IDF and VS Code
+This project is a boilerplate for developing ESP32 projects using ESP-IDF and VS Code

   > Note 1: You need to have installed [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension in your VS Code.